-the case of foundations created long ago, like the Ford or MacArthur foundations.
-The wealth of foundations is still modest compared to that of the very top groups, but it is growing-from 0.8% of total household wealth in 1985 to 1.2% in 2012.6 Last, we exclude consumer durables (about 10% of household wealth) and valuables from assets.
-Durables are not treated as assets by the System of National Accounts and there is no information on tax returns about them.7
+durables (about 10% of household wealth) and valuables from assets.
+Durables are not treated as assets by the System of National Accounts and there is no information on tax returns about them 8

-2.2 Aggregate Wealth: Data and Trends
+II.B.
+Aggregate Wealth: Data and Trends

 With this definition in hand, we construct total household wealth-the denominator we use when computing wealth shares-as follows.
-For the post-1945 period, we rely on the latest household balance sheets of the US Financial Accounts (US Board of Governors of the Federal Reserve System, 2014), formerly known as the Flow of Funds.
-The Financial Accounts report wealth as of December 31 and we compute mid-year estimates by averaging end-of-year values.
-For the 1913-1945 period, we combine balance sheets from Goldsmith et al. (1956), Wolff (1989), and Kopczuk and Saez (2004) that are based on the same concepts and methods as the Financial Accounts, although they are less precise than post-1945 data.
+For the post-1945 period, we rely on the latest household balance sheets of the US Financial Accounts (US Board of Governors of the Federal Reserve System 2014), formerly known as the Flow of Funds.
+The Financial Accounts report wealth as of December 31 of each year, and we compute mid-year estimates by averaging end-of-year values.
+For the 1913-1945 period, we combine balance sheets from Goldsmith, Brady, and Mendershausen (1956), Wolff (1989), and Kopczuk and Saez (2004) that are based on the same concepts and methods as the Financial Accounts, although they are less precise than post-1945 data.

 For our purposes, the Financial Accounts have three main limitations.
 First, they fail to capture most of the wealth held abroad, such as the portfolios of equities and bonds held by US persons through offshore financial institutions in the Cayman Islands and similar tax havens, as well as foreign real estate.
-Zucman (2013, 2014) estimates that offshore financial wealth amounts to about 8% of household financial wealth at the global level and to about 4% in the U.S. case.
+Zucman (2013, 2014) estimates that offshore financial wealth amounts to about 8% of household financial wealth at the global level, and to about 4% in the U.S. case.
 We will examine how imputing offshore wealth to households affects our estimates.
 Second, the Financial Accounts evaluate bonds at face value instead of market value.
-Bonds are very unequally distributed.8 Hence face-value pricing means that we might under-estimate wealth inequality since the beginning of the low interest rate period in 2008.
+Bonds are very unequally distributed.9 Hence, face-value pricing means that we might underestimate wealth inequality since the beginning of the low interest rate period in 2008.
 Third, the household balance sheet currently published in the Financial Accounts includes non-profit institutions and hedge funds.
 We have estimated and excluded the wealth of non-profits.
-The inclusion of hedge funds is unlikely to affect our top shares much, as it mostly affects the composition of household wealth rather than its level.9 Just like all macroeconomic statistics, the Financial Accounts are
+The inclusion of hedge funds is unlikely to affect our top shares much, as it mostly affects the composition of household wealth rather than its level.
+10 Just like all macroeconomic statistics, the Financial Accounts are regularly improved and revised.
+We see our estimates of US wealth inequality as living series that we will update annually using the most recent tax data and Financial Accounts.